Inspecting Huntsville, AL & Madison, AL

 1. Use properly licensed or certified professionals for work that typically requires it (see list below).
 A licensed general contractor is not required for small jobs that a handyman can perform.

 2. Provide documentation of the work, including invoices and guarantees/warranties.
-It’s essential that repairs be performed by insured or bonded individuals that stand behind their work.
+Repairs must be performed by insured or bonded individuals who stand behind their work.

 If you decide to handle repairs on your own, before and/or after move-in, you’ll need to find and hire professionals.
 If you have an agent, ask for their recommendations for professionals.
-If not, start with resources such as Google, Yelp, or Angi to create a list of candidates.
+If not, start with resources such as Google or Yelp to create a list of candidates.
 We recommend that you never hire the least expensive.

 We suggest that your choices meet the following: